A True Legacy Leader

 To complete a qualified charitable distribution (QCD) from an IRA to a charity, the IRA owner must:

-- Already be age 70 1/2 on the date of distribution.
+- Already be at the IRS defined age on the date of distribution.

 - Ask your IRA administrator for the proper form and procedure to make a transfer from the IRA directly to Children's Aid Society of Alabama.